San Francisco Board of Supervisors: Election

 An attempt was made to reinstate district elections in November 1980 with Proposition N but it failed by a vote of 48.42% Yes to 51.58% No.

 District elections were reinstated by Proposition G in November 1996, taking effect in 2000 with a November runoff.

 Runoffs were eliminated and replaced with instant-runoff voting with Proposition A in March 2002, taking effect in 2004.

 Under the current system, supervisors are elected district to four-year terms.
 The City Charter provides a term limit of two successive four-year terms and requires supervisors to be out of office for four years after the expiration of their second successive term before rejoining the Board, through election or appointment, again.
 A partial term counts as a full term if the supervisor is appointed and/or elected to serve more than two years of it.

-The terms are staggered so that only half the 11-member board is elected every two years, thereby providing continuity.
+The terms are staggered so that only half of the 11-member board is elected every two years, thereby providing continuity.
 Supervisors representing odd-numbered districts are elected every fourth year counted from 2000.
 Supervisors representing even-numbered districts were elected to transitional two-year terms in 2000, thereafter to be elected every fourth year beginning 2002.
 Terms of office begin on the January 8 following the regular election for each seat.
 Each supervisor is required to live in their district, and although elections are held on a non-partisan basis without party labels on the ballot, as of 2018 all 11 supervisors are known to be members of the Democratic Party.
-The most recent supervisorial elections were held on November 3, 2020.
+The most recent supervisorial elections were held on November 8, 2022.
 The President of the Board of Supervisors, under the new system, is elected by the members of the Board from among their number.
 This is typically done at the first meeting of the new session commencing after the general election, or when a vacancy in the office arises.